Rich-Harris/sensor/README.md

 Patches `Node.prototype` and `Window.prototype` so you can treat `window` and any DOM elements as though they were sensor instances

 ###sensor.define( *eventName*, *eventDefinition* )
 Defines a custom event.
-Thereafter, you can do e.g. `listener = element.on( 'myCustomEvent', doSomething );`.
+Thereafter, you can do e.g. `listener = element.on( 'myCustomEvent', doSomething )`.
 Event definitions take three arguments: `el`, `elSensor`, `fire`:

 * `el` - the element the event is bound to
 * `elSensor` - the element's sensor instance
 * `fire` - the function that should be called when the event is to be triggered.
-It should be called with the original event's target as context (to facilitate event delegation), but can have any signature (though it is wise to pass along any relevant Event objects).
-It must return on object with a `teardown` property, which is used to cancel any listeners (e.g. to underlying `mousedown` or `touchstart` events) it depended on.
+It should be called with the original event's target as context (to facilitate event delegation), but can have any signature (though it is wise to pass along any relevant `Event` objects).
+It must return an object with a `teardown` property, which is used to cancel any listeners (e.g. to underlying `mousedown` or `touchstart` events) it depended on.

 Instance methods